• Log in

 Brevo is Best For

 Choose Brevo if you come from a small business, nonprofit, or ecommerce store that needs affordable, multi-channel communication without complex overhead.
-Brevo’s volume-based pricing and unlimited contacts make it an attractive option for startups building large lists without incurring cost pressure.
+Brevo’s volume-based pricing and fair billing model make costs easier to control as usage grows.
+You’re paying for what you send—not for duplicate, unsubscribed, or inactive contacts—so expenses scale with activity rather than list structure.

 If you’re seeking a solid Mailchimp alternative with more competitive pricing, consider Brevo.
 As an email marketing software option, it delivers excellent value.
-Nonprofits benefit from GDPR-compliant EU data hosting and tools like double opt-in forms for secure donor engagement.
+Nonprofits looking for a bulk email service benefit from GDPR-compliant EU data hosting and tools like double opt-in forms for secure donor engagement.

 Ecommerce shops use its abandoned cart workflows, transactional emails, and SMS/WhatsApp marketing to drive repeat purchases on tight budgets.
 With built-in CRM-style contact data management and reliable transactional delivery, Brevo suits lean teams who need one platform for newsletters, customer updates, and operational notifications—all while keeping spend predictable.